dechamps/FlexASIO/README.md

 To enable logging, simply create an empty file (e.g. with Notepad) named `FlexASIO.log` directly under your user directory (e.g.
 `C:\Users\Your Name Here\FlexASIO.log`).
-Then restart your ASIO host application.
+Then restart your ASIO Host Application.
 FlexASIO will notice the presence of the file and start logging to it.

 Note that the contents of the log file are intended for consumption by